-My interest in interior design comes from visiting my relations who lived in extraordinary houses and being fascinated by how beautiful they were.
-I learnt a lot about the golden mean (Aristotle's theory of the 'desirable middle') at school, and about how classical buildings were constructed so that you could divide them into threes and fives to create perfect proportion, something that is important to English architecture now.
-Interiors have fascinated me since then.
+His interest in interior design came, he says, from visiting relations in extraordinary houses and being fascinated by how beautiful they were.
+'I learnt a lot about the golden mean (Aristotle's theory of the 'desirable middle') at school, and about how classical buildings were constructed so that you could divide them into threes and fives to create perfect proportion, something that is important to English architecture now,' he says.
+'Interiors have fascinated me since then.'

 My favourite items are the dining room paintings already within the house.
 They are a fine collection of aristocratic art that tells a story of a great family and all of them are rather beautiful.
 It filled me with delight that the cast took such care in everything that surrounded them – it was lovely.

-We needed a leather place-card holder with the family crest on it at one point, where you clip the names for where people sit on the table.
+We needed a leather place-card holder with the Crawley family crest on it at one point, where you clip the names for where people sit on the table.
 I described it to Donal, who is the production designer, and he got a lovely one in green leather, which you can see when Neville Chamberlain comes down for dinner with the family.
 The Dowager Countess gets in to set the table and she would normally sit a long way from her cousin Neville, but we used this place-card holder to tell the story that she moved her seat and, thus, her position.
 This played a leading part in the episode.

 The most important thing was to make sure no one relaxed, otherwise they take themselves out of the period and it was not a relaxing time.
 For example, with the weddings, most people don’t have the same church-going instinct that they used to.
 Men wear hats to churches but, of course, Christian men of that time would never dream of doing this, nor would a woman walk into a church without one.
 When people wore hats they wore gloves, so I had to make sure all these details that are vitally important were correct.